Nyakama/network_automation_app/README.md

 1. paramiko (Recommended way to get Paramiko is to install the latest stable release via pip: $ pip install paramiko)

-Arista Virtual machine configurations are saved in the project folder in the arista_conf.txt file.
+Arista Virtual machine configurations are saved in the repository folder in the arista_conf.txt file.